What People Say About Logo

-Logo has now been available for 30 years and during that time has had an important impact on many different people in many different circumstances.
+Logo has now been available for over 50 years and during that time has had an important impact on many different people in many different circumstances.
 Read about some of them below.
 See Customer Stories for more information on how Terrapin products are being used.

 Barry Walker

 I can’t believe you guys are still around.
 I was using your Logo on Apple ][’s when I was in the 5th grade (1981).
-I can remember how in-awe I was the first time I typed FD 50 a little triangle drew a straight line.
+I can remember how in awe I was the first time I typed FD 50 and a little triangle drew a straight line.

 I’m a computer geek today (and making a pretty decent living) for 2 main reasons: Your version of Logo, and Infocom’s text adventure games.
 My love of programming definitely stems from the first time I made a virtual turtle move by typing FD 50.
 Logo was my introduction to loops, and logic, and opening my mind to an analytical way of thinking.
 It was my first step along the way to a very fulfilling career in software engineering.“